 The chamois is good, but I wished for something a little thicker on rides of 30 miles or longer.
 This was particularly noticeable with the Fizik Arione 00 saddle aboard the Factor O2 Disc.
 That said, the front Windstopper cup is absolutely awesome.
 It allows your man parts to sit inside without needing to choose left or right (similar to the Assos Equipe RS S9).

-Some have mentioned that the cross-band across the top of the thick is noticeable, but I didn’t feel it at all.
+Some have mentioned that the cross-band across the top of the thigh is noticeable, but I didn’t feel it at all.
 I did feel like I could use a little more compression in the upper thigh though.
 The cut is low on the C7’s, allowing for easy nature breaks, but be sure your jersey is cut long enough for coverage while off the bike.

 If you want something a little cushier for your backside, the Gore C7 Long Distance Bib Shorts+ might be the ticket.